Here’s a fun limerick I wrote awhile back in celebration of joining crochet motifs as you go:

 *To those of you who are outside the USA, please feel free to re-color any of our Fourth of July projects into other colors — maybe your own country’s colors if you like, or whichever color combinations you prefer.

 Also, I invite everyone else to join in the limerick-writing fun, if you like.
 I’m writing these from my own limited experience, and since I have lived in the USA for most of my life, those are the experiences I have to draw on.
 I really don’t mean to exclude anyone, and would be happy to see family-friendly limericks from crocheters around the world expressing other viewpoints.
-Bonus points if they’re silly, tongue-in-cheek, and crochet-related, but they do have to stay family-friendly!
+Bonus points if they’re silly, tongue-in-cheek, and knitting or crochet-related, but they do have to stay family-friendly!